 This unassuming temple hidden in the old town was built in the 15th century, making it one of the oldest in the city.
 It was constructed by a man named Bhandasa Oswal.

-This is a Jain temple, which is a different religion to Hinduism and is dedicated to the 5th tirthankar Sumatinatha.
-Apparently, there is a legend that says that 40,000 kilograms of ghee was used when the temple was built!
+This is a Jain temple, which is a different religion from Hinduism and is dedicated to the 5th tirthankar Sumatinatha.
+Apparently, there is a legend that says that 40,000 kilograms of ghee were used when the temple was built!

 Like most temples in India, this will get very busy in the evening time for prayer.
-I would recommend visiting during there day to appreciate the art.
+I would recommend visiting during the day to appreciate the art.

-Bhanda Shana Jain Temple is FREE to visit (but remember to give a donation), its open 24 hours
+Bhanda Shana Jain Temple is FREE to visit (but remember to give a donation), it’s open 24 hours a day!

 7. Bikaner Royal Cenotaphs / Devi Kund Sagar